jfecher/ante/README.md

 Ante is a compiled systems language focusing on providing extreme extensibility through the use of a compile-time API.
-Using such an API, compiler extensions can be created within the program itself, allowing for the addition of a garbage collector, ownership system, etc, all in a normal library without requiring any changes to the compiler itself.
+Using such an API, compiler extensions can be created within the program itself, allowing for the addition of a garbage collector, ownership system, automatic linters, etc, all in a normal library without requiring any changes to the compiler itself.

 Systems languages can traditionally be a pain to write.
 To fix this, Ante provides high-level solutions such as string interpolation, smart pointers, and pattern matching, while maintaining